 LEARN MORE ABOUT THE BOTTLE BILL

 Vermont’s Bottle Bill is our state’s most successful recycling and litter prevention program.
-Thanks to the Bottle Bill, we recycle 85% of beverage containers with the nickel deposit, while only recycling about 36% of other containers.
+Thanks to the Bottle Bill, we recycle more than 75% of beverage containers with the nickel deposit, while only recycling about 36% of other containers.
 By updating the Bottle Bill to cover additional beverages like bottled water and juices, we can keep an estimated 100 million more bottles and cans out of Vermont’s landfills and off our roadsides every year.

 And while five cents may not seem like a lot of money, it adds up for groups like Cub Scouts, Humane Societies, Little Leagues, and many other community groups who hold bottle drives to raise money for their programs.
 For some groups in Vermont, this accounts for thousands of dollars of income each year.

 Here are ten reasons why Vermont should expand the Bottle Bill:

 - Almost 100 million more beverage containers will be recycled each year.
 Recycling rates through the Bottle Bill are more than double what Vermont sees through our curbside and drop-off recycling programs.

 - Captures beverage containers for recycling away-from-home.
 Deposit return is designed to incentivize collection no matter where someone drinks their beverage –- at work, in transit, at school, or on the street.
 Expansion would greatly reduce problems associated with bottles, especially plastic waste bottles, discarded away from household recycling bins.
 Provides an incentive for businesses like bars and restaurants to recycle, which improves the overall recycling in Vermont.